jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 _Holy cow!_ Look at that sphere!
 Amaaaaazing!

 That's a great stopping point for now.
 Let's see about cleaning up the code, especially in regard to `rustfmt`. `clippy` has some complaints, too!

+# 11Feb2020

+It's a new day!
+Time for new code!

+Had a little fun playing around with transforms on the sphere but now it's time for the next step!

+But even before that, refactoring time!
+Well, mostly moving things into their own modules so that the files are not so large.